fkirkholt/urd-backend/docs/self-documenting-databases.md

 e.g. "2012-05" which stands for May 2012.
 These can then be registered as text in the database.

-If you want to create a url of a field, you can set the attribute `data-format: link` to the `label` tag.
+If you want to create an url of a field, you can set the attribute `data-format: link` to the `label` tag.
 Then you get a `<a>` tag around the field value in display mode.
 You can set the `href` attribute by setting attribute `data-href` to the `label` tag.
 You